Reading Coastal Sand Dune Geology 1:4,800-scale Maps

 How accurate are the boundaries?

-Boundaries on the Coastal Sand Dune Geology Maps were based on existing conditions at the time highly accurate georeferenced air photos were taken (2001-2003) and high-resolution topography from Light Detection and Ranging (LiDAR) was acquired by the NOAA Coastal Services Center (2004).
+Boundaries on the Coastal Sand Dune Geology Maps were based on existing conditions at the time highly accurate georeferenced air 2018 photos were taken and high-resolution topography from lidar (light detection and ranging), as available.

-Fieldwork was completed to confirm revisions from the boundaries shown on the now superseded 2001 Beach and Dune Geology Photos.
+As possible, fieldwork was completed to confirm revisions of coastal sand dune boundaries.
 Over 25 years of MGS mapping and internal and external peer-review is represented in the boundaries.
 The geologic boundaries are estimated to have an accuracy of +/- 10 feet.
 The boundary of the Erosion Hazard Area is also estimated to have an accuracy of +/- 10 feet.

 Can the location of the boundaries change over time?